-Before you visit an estate planning lawyer, it’s a good idea to have some understanding of these terms so that you can focus on the most important task which is making a plan that protects yourself and your estate.
+Before you visit your Sacramento estate planning lawyer, it’s a good idea to have some understanding of these terms so that you can focus on the most important task which is making a plan that protects yourself and your estate.
 Here are key topics to become familiar with before your appointment:

 Administration: This is the process of finalizing an estate, also known as estate administration.
 This process includes a number of tasks such as creating an inventory of assets and making distributions according to the Last Will and Testament or probate court’s instructions.

 Assets: Anything owned or controlled by a person that produces value including but not limited to real estate, vehicles, savings and checking accounts, investment accounts, life insurance policies, retirement accounts, business interests, and personal property items.

 Beneficiary: A person named in an insurance policy, retirement account, Last Will and Testament, or trust who is to receive ownership of the deceased’s assets.

 Bequest: A specific gift meant for a particular individual or group.
 Bequests are usually designated in the Last Will and Testament.